New train and tram orders

 The Next Generation Trams will enable the retirement of our longest serving high-floor trams, making our public transport network more accessible for all Victorians.

-The Next Generation Trams, to be known as the ‘G Class’, will be built in Melbourne and are anticipated to start rolling out from 2025.
+The Next Generation Trams, known as the ‘G Class’, will be built in Melbourne and are anticipated to start rolling out from 2025.

 Key benefits